-This message will appear maximum 5 min after the message is set and will be shown at the top of their page (see screenshot below).
-The user can close the message but it will re-appear again after login.
+- This message will appear maximum 5 min after the message is set and will be shown at the top of their page (see screenshot below).
+The user can close the message but it will re-appear again after login. - The message supports HTML which can be useful if you want to add a link with more information.